 - File proof of publication and proof of mailing “Notice of Petition to Administer Estate”

-- File proof of will, if required and check calendar notes at least two days before hearing
+- if required, file proof of will and check calendar notes at least two days before hearing

 - File Order for Probate and if required probate bond